 Method of Delivery

-The achievement of this standard will meet the requirements of the Construction Skills Certification Scheme (CSCS) ‘Skilled Worker’ standard, which is widely accepted in the sector as a ‘licence to operate’ in a skilled construction trade.
+The achievement of this standard will meet the requirements of the Construction Skills Certification Scheme (CSCS) ‘Skilled Worker’ standard, which is widely accepted in the sector as a ‘license to operate’ in a skilled construction trade.
 You may also have the opportunity to progress on to the next level to increase your skills and knowledge of the job role.

 - Installation Electrician Apprenticeship Level 3